stephaneVercouillieBMID/slate/source/workingVersion.html.md

  - the SSL/TLS certificate used on the JWKSet HTTPS endpoint of the SP.

  ## itsme® OpenID Configuration
- The OpenID Connect protocol requires the use of multiple endpoints for authenticating users, and for requesting resources including tokens, user information, and public keys.
+ The OpenID Connect protocol requires the use of multiple endpoints for authenticating users, and for requesting resources including tokens, user information and public keys.

  To simplify implementations and increase flexibility, OpenID Connect allows the use of a "Discovery document", a JSON document found at a well-known location containing key-value pairs which provide details about the OpenID Connect provider's configuration including,
 - URIs of the authorization,